errorexists/Getting-Started-With-OpenCore/README.md

 # Getting Started With OpenCore
-A brief guide to using the OpenCore boot-loader for hackintoshes
+A brief guide to using the OpenCore boot-loader for hackintosh.

 **This guide will not always be the most up to date, please keep that in mind when compiling the latest version of OpenCore.
-To be safe, use release versions of opencore rather than the latest commits. **
+To be safe, use release versions of opencore rather than the latest commits. ** This guide is intended to complement the excellent opencore "configuration.pdf" rather than be used instead of it.

 # What is OpenCore?